The Renovated Park Fundadores and 5th Avenue

 Two of the most iconic things of Playa Del Carmen are the statue in Park Fundadores and 5th Avenue.
 Most everyone wants to see these things in addition to the beach.
 Quinta Avenida as it is called in Spanish, or 5th Avenue, is the lifeblood of commerce, and tourism in Playa Del Carmen.
 Each day thousands of tourists stroll 5th and many end up at Park Fundadores.
 In the evening many people enjoy the ocean breeze in Park Fundadores and often a show.
 There are the papantla dancers and usually Mayan dances under the statue.

-The renovations breath a little life into the park.
+The renovations breathe a little life into the park.
 With more space and a larger area for more events, this can be and entertainment spot on the south end of the downtown of Playa Del Carmen.
 Overall, the renovations to the park are nothing revolutionary, but do update the park for an important return to tourism for the city.

 The renovations to 5th Avenue make it easier to walk since the older pavers started to sage and it was not as flat.
 The new pavers should allow more water to pass directly to the ground and this will avoid some pooling of water and less runoff to the ocean.
-The look of 5th is also more clean and has demarcations for the sides with the different colored pavers.
+The look of 5th is also cleaner and has demarcations for the sides with the different colored pavers.
 This renovation also marks a new year for Playa as it has passed the worst year for tourism.

 More infrastructure projects

 The renovation of 5th Avenue and Park Fundadores was just one project planned for Playa Del Carmen.
 There is also the Mayan train project that is already under construction.
-You can see what it will look like when done here in our article
+You can see what it will look like when done here in our article.

-1. 5th Avenue repairs looks wonderful, so much easier to walk and ride a scooter.
+5th Avenue repairs looks wonderful, so much easier to walk and ride a scooter.
 Fantsstic Job!
 We ARE SO IMPRESSED..
 But we really miss the handicapped Beach, “Inclusiva” operated by the city… Are there any plans to redo this portion… I see the cabana is gone.
 It was a one of a kind benefit that my husband really enjoyed, he finally could go into the beach… with the wonderful attendants.
 I miss them…

-• We dont know what plans they might have for this beach, but the beach at Punta Esmerelda is handicap accessible.
+We dont know what plans they might have for this beach, but the beach at Punta Esmerelda is handicap accessible.
 This is the beach on the north end past Paradisus Hotel.